kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/03-receiving-e-commerce-payments/articles/05-how-do-i-receive-money-from-goat-with-wise/content.md

+# Receiving e-commerce payments
-# How do I receive money from GOAT with Wise?
+## How do I receive money from GOAT with Wise?
 GOAT is a platform where individuals and businesses can list and sell authentic sneakers, apparel, and accessories.

 GOAT app users can use their Wise account to receive payments from GOAT in USD.